raspberrypilearning/space-talk/en/step_5.md

 --- /task ---

 --- task ---
 Try different numbers in the `set color effect`{:class="block3looks"} block until you find a colour you like.
+--- /task ---

+--- task ---
-You can also change the words and number of seconds in the `think`{:class="block3looks"} block.
+Change the words and number of seconds in the `think`{:class="block3looks"} block.
 --- /task ---
 --- save ---